abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 with the people around us.
 Clear comprehension allows us to see how to choose the best response for each person we interact with.

-In the Visuddhimagga, Ācariya Buddhaghoṣa, suggests that sampajañña is a synonym for discernment; specifically, it’s the discernment we use to determine what Dhamma to apply, depending on the situation we’re in and the experience that’s arising for us.
+In the Visuddhimagga, Ācariya Buddhaghosa suggests that sampajañña is a synonym for discernment; specifically, it’s the discernment we use to determine what Dhamma to apply, depending on the situation we’re in and the experience that’s arising for us.